 The most sloppy statement of the Raft paper is that “Paxos architecture is a poor one for building practical systems”.
 Huh?
 Paxos is a consensus algorithm not an architecture.
 Actually it’s a family of consensus algorithms; Basic Paxos, Multi Paxos, Cheap Paxos, Fast Paxos, Collapsed Multi Paxos, cousins, and close friends all packed into court this day.
 What factual evidence do they cite for this claim which puts old Grandpa Paxos on trial?
 The Google Chubby team paper who just gave witness evidence!

 When picking any design to is a very good idea to use the KISS principle.
 Yet the core algorithm becomes a tiny factor when building something as complex as a fault tolerant distributed database.
 You are going to face extreme complexity as it is inherent in the problem space.
 The smart money would recommend an established algorithm with a proven track record over a new one which appears to score better on the KISS scale.
 Perhaps that is why the Raft paper takes a wild swing at Paxos?
 Yet when it comes to keeping-it-simple the mechanics of the Paxos algorithm are very simple.
 So just what is it that the Raft team is accusing Paxos of?
 The accusations seem to be that it is “subtle”.
 To me that’s a bad thing if it is easy to have a logical bug in your implementation which is hard to pick up in a code review.
 Yet Paxos is mechanically a very simple algorithm to code.
-It also has a proof that it is robust against everything real live can throw at your distributed system.
+It comes with a TLA+ specification that you can check your code against.
+It also has a proof that it is robust against everything real life can throw at your distributed system.
 So is it that the mathematical proof is subtle?
 Raft comes with a mathematical proof also.
-I would go for something which takes a genius to think up the mathematical proof which is mechanically very simple to code over anything else every time, period.
+I would go for something which takes genius to invent which is mechanically very simple over anything else every time, period.

 Next the defence call their expert witness: Jepsen Knossos.
 The court is all a murmur as the living legend takes the stand wearing mirrored shades and looking like a super star DJ.
 “Just how do you go about debunking the data safety of so many distributed databases?” asks the defence attorney.
 “It’s no secret.
 It all goes onto the wrap sheet when I send them down.
 I read their documentation to see what algorithms and CAP theorem characteristics they claim, devise a test client which can run against many nodes in a cluster, and run a randomised test applying some nemesis routines.
 The nemesis routines isolate nodes, or groups of nodes, or create other random failure-recover scenarios.
 Then I run the numbers on the responses seen at the client to see if the results are linearisable” replies the detective.